Feautured Imagine Source: http://www.the-star.co.ke/news/2016/09/26/sgr-route-to-open-up-towns-for-growth_c1426376

 Athi River Station

-Athi River station is the last station before the final stop of Nairobi Terminus.
+Athi River station (shown below) is the last station before the final stop of Nairobi Terminus.
 It serves the industrial town at the outskirts of Nairobi of Athi River.

-The last station (for now) is Nairobi Terminus.
+The last station (for now) is Nairobi Terminus (shown below).
 The station is located on the South end of the city and sits close to Mombasa road.
 The station serves the capital city and largest city in Kenya, Nairobi.
 The station has been integrated with the old meter gauge so that people can use that to get to the city centre, using the commuter rail system.

 The station design was inspired by two trains coming together.
+This form is shown by the picture above.
 Once the line is continued all the way to Malaba, Nairobi terminus will be the central hub for all trains along the line.
 The station is the biggest and has a modern facade with all the amenities of a modern station.
 It is a real sight to behold and a fitting end to the line.

-The roof is held up my giant almost tree-like columns.
+The roof is held up my giant almost tree-like columns, shown in the picture above.
 These allow the floor to be clear of many columns and means the station is more open and has more space.
 The station has a steel frame and many skylights to allow light to come in.
 The station (like all the stations) has modern ticket machines that will scan your ticket and allow you through efficiently.

 The new SGR line will revolutionise travel cutting down the cost and travel time for passengers travelling to any of the wonderful stations and towns that are along it.
 With everything ready, finished and built all the line needs now is passengers.
 It is a true testimony of the resolve of the Kenyan people and will surely help its people.